The 14-Day Food Detox

 Fortunately, these kinds of cleanses are an unnecessary experience because you were born with two corporeal cleansing tools — your liver and your kidneys.
 Your liver converts toxins like alcohol, heavy metals and medications into harmless substances.
 Those substances then travel to your kidneys, which filter your blood, remove wastes and expel them as urine.
 Frequent urination means you’re effectively detoxing yourself on the reg — no nasty beverages required.

 That being said, you can help your organs function at their best, and a number of foods, herbs and spices have been shown to assist your liver and kidneys in doing their jobs.
-This two-week meal plan is replete with these foodstuffs, and these purifying recipes will make you feel lighter, healthier and more energetic than ever.
+This two-week food detox is replete with these foodstuffs, and these purifying recipes will make you feel lighter, healthier and more energetic than ever.

 Turmeric Chicken Farro Soup

 Makes: 8 servings (1 serving = 1.5 cups)

 - 4 large carrots, peeled and cubed